gtedavid/wsl2-debian-update-failed/README.md

 Also note that sometimes, it is not possible to upgrade between versions.
 This, of course, depends of the context you're in.

+If you find yourself in the same case with the bookworm version of Debian after june 2023, then you might have to do the same....

 ## Issue with updating WSL 2 Debian Strech

 :warning: This is to be used only when you have extracted the files you want to [backup](#backup). :warning: